wrobins/cordova-plugin-msal/README.md

 keytool -exportcert -alias yourkeystorealias -keystore path/to/your/keystore/file.keystore | openssl sha1 -binary | openssl base64
 </pre>
 If you aren't using AzureADMyOrg as one of your authorities, you can omit TENANT_ID, and if you're only building for iOS, you can omit KEY_HASH, but you really need to provide CLIENT_ID.
+### Update:
+Moving forward, TENANT_ID and CLIENT_ID are now deprecated as install variables and are now designed to be passed in msalInit() (see below).
 ### If you're using a CLI:
 <pre>
-cordova plugin add cordova-plugin-msal --variable TENANT_ID=your-tenant-guid-here --variable CLIENT_ID=your-client-guid-here --variable KEY_HASH=S0m3K3yh4shH3re=
+cordova plugin add cordova-plugin-msal --variable TENANT_ID=your-tenant-guid-here-optional-deprecated --variable CLIENT_ID=your-client-guid-here-optional-deprecated --variable KEY_HASH=S0m3K3yh4shH3re=
 </pre>
 Note that since the added support for multiple tentants/clients, you can now provide these IDs in via `msalInit` if they are not available at build time.
+These are now deprecated at install-time and will be removed soon.
 ### If you're using OutSystems
 You should use my [forge component](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=8038).
 But if you want to implement a wrapper yourself, or if you're here because you're using that component and you want additional documentation, continue reading: